 This is pattern 22, Sun Dress by Alice Halbeisen.
 The yarn is Filatura Lanarota Cool Cotton (dk weight, 52% cotton, 48% acrylic), color 29.
-The yarn was great to work with; sometimes when I order bulk I am a little hesitant about what I'm getting, but I was thoroughly happy with the quality.
+The yarn was great to work with; sometimes when I order bulk I am a little hesitant about what I'm getting, but the quality is excellent.

 In addition to making somewhat purposefully imprecise decreases, I made everything longer, both for the sake of my long torso and to make the pattern into more of a dress and less of a long tunic or cover up.
 To accommodate the lacework, I wear a black camisole underneath.